3rd to 11th of August 2018,

 - 40 € for participants living in a country with average annual wages in 2017 below 30 000 USD (please use the OECD database to check on the numbers of your country of residence)

 - 70 € for participants living in a country with average annual wages in 2017 above 30 000 USD (please use the OECD database to check on the numbers of your country of residence)

 - fresh organic and ecological food, accommodation and learning material included (bed sheets will not be covered from our side)

 - Travel cost will be refunded at the seminar based on the EU Erasmus+ Standards depending on where you are coming from (please check this Travel Refund Overview for travel expenses coverage)

-To apply please fill out this form by May 22nd 2019.
-If your application will be successful in round one, we will get schedule a video call with you at the end of May or the beginning of June.
+To apply please fill out this form by May 12th 2019.
+If your application will be successful in round one, we will get schedule a video call with you at the end of May.
 Latest by mid June you will know whether you are part of IBC 2019 or not.

 Marie Nele Wolfram is a youth-trainer for social activism and political participation.
 She was elected as a member of the city council of Plauen in 2014 and has been active in work against rightwing populism for many years.
 She started the political campaign Informationen für Deutschland and founded a social charity network in Dresden.
 Nele studied International Relations and has lived in the USA, Paris, Burundi and Tunis until she moved to Berlin where she currently works for the Foreign Ministry.